calebelee05/CS180-Lab23-Team1-Project/README.md

     - String ACCOUNT_CREATED: A constant `String` sent by the server to confirm successful account creation.
     - String ITEM_LISTING: A constant `String` for the client to request a list of items.
     - String ITEM_SEARCH: A constant `String` for the client to initiate a search for items.
-    - String MESSAGES: A constant `String` for the client to request their messages.
+    - String MESSAGE_LIST: A constant `String` used as action command for the "View Message" option in the GUI
     - String LOG_OUT: A constant `String` for the client to request to log out.
     - String DELETE_ACCOUNT: A constant `String` for the client to request the deletion of their account.
-    - String DISPLAY_BALANCE: A constant `String` for the client to request displaying their account balance.
+    - String ACCOUNT_INFO: A constant `String` for the client to request displaying their account information.
+    - String MAIN_MENU: A constant 'String' for the client to request displaying the main menu screen.
+    - String ADD_ITEM: A constant 'String' for the client to request opening the "Add new item" screen.
+    - String ITEM_CREATED: A constant 'String' for the client to confirm item is successfully added to listing.
+    - String DELETE_ITEM: A constant 'String' for the client to request item deletion.
+    - String CANCEL: A constant 'String' for the client to request cancelling a process.
+    - String SEARCH: A constant 'String' for the client to request the search result.
+    - String BUY: A constant 'String' for the client to request item purchase.
+    - String WRONG_PW: A constant 'String' for the server to notify the client that the password is incorrect.
+    - String SEND_MESSAGE: A constant 'String' for the client to request sending message.
+    - String MESSAGE_SENT: A constant 'String' for the client to request the list of messages that the client sent.
+    - String MESSAGE_RECEIVED: A constant 'String' for the client to request the list of messages that the client received.
+    - String END_MESSAGE: A constant 'String' that indicates the end of a message

 ## Database.java
     Fields